kyma-project/kyma/docs/security/03-06-oauth2-server.md

   client_secret: {BASE64_ENCODED_PASSWORD}
 ```

-2. Create a custom resource with the `secretName` property set to the name of Kubernetes Secret you created.
+2. Create a CR with the **secretName** property set to the name of Kubernetes Secret you created.
 Run this command to trigger the creation of a client:

 ```
 cat <<EOF | kubectl apply -f -